scastiel/gatsby-theme-potato/src/pages/posts/2019-08-03-lost-redux-saga-reimplement-them/index.md

 window.store = store
 ```

-In the console, we can check that out state is initialized correctly, then subscribe to state updates, and dispatch an action:
+In the console, we can check that our state is initialized correctly, then subscribe to state updates, and dispatch an action:

 ```
 > store.state